gyro802b/mod-arith-grokking-llc/README.md

 This is a **learning project** exploring the intersection of Singular Learning Theory and neural network generalization.
 I implemented LLC estimation using the [devinterp](https://github.com/timaeus-research/devinterp) library and replicated the architectural setup from [The Clock and the Pizza](https://arxiv.org/abs/2306.17844) paper.

 **Scope**: Single-seed exploration with one run per architecture.
 This is not a rigorous study and the goal was to build implementation familiarity and intuition for these techniques.
+As a learning project this was timeboxed and compute boxed to my T4 Colab credits.

 ## Background